tailorem/relephant/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter (in this specific instance, Relephant) is a simple, single-page Twitter clone.

 Built upon LHL provided starter-code to learn and practice HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express and MongoDB back-end skills.